 - Drivers get lost a lot.
 Because these are no professional drivers, they are not as familiar with the city and rely on the GPS in their phone to get around.
 But, unlike the US, many one-way streets in Salvador are not correctly marked and I’ve ridden with many drivers who go the wrong way down those streets since they don’t know any better.

 - There is no ride scheduling.
 Some US cities, such as Seattle, allow ride scheduling.
 Uber does not support ride scheduling in Salvador.

-Hints for using Uber in Salvador
+Hints for using Uber

 - If you are traveling a new route, try to follow along on your phone.
 As mentioned above, the drivers get lost a lot, and if you aren’t following along you may get overcharged.